+CHU - KU SUK - KU

+Dharma body form body

+Sanskrit: dharma kaya rupa kaya

-CHU - KU Dharma body dharma kaya (refers to mind) SUK - KU form body rupa kaya (emanation body of Buddha) The bases for these bodies:
+(refers to mind) (emanation body of Buddha)

+The bases for these bodies:

-YE-SHE KYI TSOK wisdom of collection The collection of wisdom is the basis for the Dharmakaya.
-SU-NAM KYI TSOK merit of collection The collection of merit is the basis for the Rupakaya, (which is the Sambhogakaya plus the Nirmanakaya) Our Buddha nature is the emptiness of our mind.
+YE-SHE KYI TSOK SU-NAM KYI TSOK

+wisdom of collection merit of collection

+The collection of wisdom is the basis for the Rupakaya, (which is the Sambhogakaya plus the Nirmanakaya)

+Our Buddha nature is the emptiness of our mind.
 There is no other Buddha nature or Buddha seed waiting to be uncovered.

 Obstacles to becoming a Buddha:

 SHE - DRIP NYON - DRIP knowledge obstacle bad thought obstacle Obstacles to knowledge The obstacles of bad thoughts.
 Prevent you from Buddhahood Prevent you from nirvana When they are removed, you will become a Buddha.
 You comprehend all objects of knowledge simultaneously.
 A Buddha is omniscient but not omnipotent.
+Course I: The Principal Teachings of Buddhism Class Three: What is a Qualified Teacher?

 What to look for in a Dharma teacher:

 (From the Sutralamkara by Asanga) 1.)
 SHE - NYEN DUL - WA SHI - WA NYER - SHI - WA spiritual friend subdued / tamed peace very peaceful Tamed morality - the first of the three trainings.
-If a teacher is not tamed himself, how can he tame another?
-2.)
-The teacher has mindfulness and concentrative awareness to keep his mind on what he is doing to avoid violating his morality.
-3.)
+If a teacher is not tamed himself, how can he tame another? - 2.)
+The teacher has mindfulness and concentrative awareness to keep his mind on what he is doing to avoid violating his morality. - 3.)
 The teacher has the training of wisdom where the lama applies the special concentration of shamata to investigate reality (i.e. the teacher must have attained full calm abiding.)
 The above three trainings are mental qualities.

 4.)
-YUN - TEN HLAK - PA TSUN - CHE LUNG - GI CHUK good qualities special/exceeding ng effort has from scriptur e rich must be rich in lities. scriptural know vledge, as it is not enough ju ist to have those mental 5.)
-DE - NYI RAP-TU TOK-PA MA - KE DEN thusness / emptiness really realized speak wise skilled master has the quality A person who has the training of wisdom to a very high degree (perceived emptiness directly) or has understood emptiness very well via scripture and intellect.
-6.)
+YUN - TEN HLAK - PA TSUN - CHE LUNG - GI CHUK good qualities special/exceeding effort has from scripture rich He must be rich in scriptural knowledge, as it is not enough just to have those mental qualities. - 5.)
+DE NYI RAP-TU TOK-PA MA KE DEN thusness / emptiness really realized speak wise skilled master has the quality A person who has the training of wisdom to a very high degree (perceived emptiness directly) or has understood emptiness very well via scripture and intellect. - 6.)
 The teacher should have exceedingly good qualities, in excess of the student's abilities.
 The above six qualities refer to the teacher himself; the next four refer to the way in which he teaches: 7.)
 Knows the right order of the teaching for that student, and knows the student's capacity for learning.
 8.)
-TSE-WA DAK-NYI KYO - WA PANG love embodiment disgust/ being tired got rid of it Teaches because of love and compassion and not out of desire for gain, fame, or the respect of others.
-9.)
-The teacher has a very deep rooted joy in helping others.
+TSE-WA DAK-NYI KYO - WA PANG love embodiment disgust/being tired got rid of it Teaches because of love and compassion and not out of desire for gain, fame, or the respect of others. - 9.)
+The teacher has a very deep rooted joy in helping others. - 10.)

-10.)
 He does not get tired if he has to explain something repeatedly.
+Course I: The Principal Teachings of Buddhism Class Four: What is an Authentic Student and Dharma?